12-year-old dead after Russian roulette game in Mississippi - NewsBreak

 JACKSON, Miss. ( WJTV ) – A Russian roulette game reportedly led to the death of a 12-year-old in Jackson.

 Deputy Police Chief Deric Hearn said the game led to the death of Markell Noah.
-Jackson police arrested two minors and an adult in connection to his death on Friday, November 25.Man found with gun, multiple magazines after shooting at Nashville hospital
+Jackson police arrested two minors and an adult in connection to his death on Friday, November 25.2 found dead from gunshot wounds near East Knoxville

 Hearn said the minors are facing murder charges and the adult is facing an accessory after the fact of murder charge.